callumflack/callum-flack-design/content/pages/about.comp.md

 Seamless web experiences that live up to their promises create audiences and grow business.
 What it looks like is your promise.
 How it works is the measure of keeping your word.
 I believe that the two main factors that drive user interface excellence are design rooted in a deep understanding of user intentions, and the ability to execute that design in code.

 I design interfaces that live up to the brand promise, and I execute in code the stack of details that deliver that promise.
-I can only do this in collaboration with my client.
+I can only do this in collaboration.
 So I ask my clients to participate directly with me to understand their audience, prioritise the work within constraints and define what a better tomorrow looks like.

 <!-- successful digital products and services are made of. -->